Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 Given that the processor module is part of the top-level design, its functionality will be confirmed during the testing of the overall system.
 The top-level tests will validate the correct interaction between all components.

+### **Top-Level Module (October 3rd):**
+This is the top-level module of the system, and contains the pipelined RISC-V module, as well as the instruction and data memory modules.
+It is effectively the same as the top-level module for the single-cycle processor I created previously, but with some different signal names.

+**Testing:**

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**